davidoevans/react-truffle/README.md

 # react-truffle
-A React app created, ejected and modified to be a Truffle Dapp.
+A React app created, ejected and modified to to include Truffle integration.

 ----------------------
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).